james-monahan/french/README.md

 # french

   -Useful vocab sourced from rfi Savoirs excercises.
-  -Code to aid in repition/practice
+  -Code to aid in practice